esterpantaleo/etymology/README.md

 File list_of_languages.csv has been downloaded from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:List_of_languages,_csv_format).

 ## The SPARQL ENDPOINT
 This code queries the [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) which I have set up and populated with data (RDF) produced with [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
-The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - data was extracted on 12/20/2016).
+The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - data was extracted on 01/06/2017).

-I have defined an ontology for etymologies [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/f120711cd96057f34880eab0b9abcae1f65dd49b/ontology/src/main/resources/org/getalp/dbnary/dbnary_etymology.owl?at=master&fileviewer=file-view-default).
-In particular I have defined properties etymologicallyDerivesFrom, derivesFrom and descendsFrom (and also etymologicallyEquivalentTo) as subproperties of etymologicallyRelatedTo.
-All these properties are transitive, etymologicallyEquivalentTo is reflexive.
+I have defined an ontology for etymologies [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/078e0d9a2f274d63166a6bab1bf994587728277d/dbnary-ontology/src/main/resources/org/getalp/dbnary/dbnary_etymology.owl?at=master&fileviewer=file-view-default).
+In particular I have defined properties etymologicallyRelatedTo, etymologicallyDerivesFrom and etymologicallyEquivalentTo.

 Besides etymological relationships data also contain POS-s, definitions, senses and more as extracted by [dbnary](https://bitbucket.org/serasset/dbnary).
-The ontology for dbnary is defined [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/f120711cd96057f34880eab0b9abcae1f65dd49b/ontology/src/main/resources/org/getalp/dbnary/dbnary.owl?at=master&fileviewer=file-view-default).
+The ontology for dbnary is defined [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/078e0d9a2f274d63166a6bab1bf994587728277d/dbnary-ontology/src/main/resources/org/getalp/dbnary/dbnary.owl?at=master&fileviewer=file-view-default).

 An example query to the [sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) follows: